gabriel-ing/Quickstarts/REST-Quickstart/REST Quickstart.md

 }
 ```
-The class inherits from `%Persistent` and `%JSON.Adapter`.
+The class inherits from `%Persistent` and `%JSON.Adaptor`.

-`%JSON.Adapter` makes it easier to parse data into and from JSON.
+`%JSON.Adaptor` makes it easier to parse data into and from JSON.

  `%Persistent` class defines an object that can be saved to the database which means an object can be created using: